Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Green (Uncommon) – More difficult to obtain than white items but still pretty easy to find.

-- Blue (Rare) – Slightly stronger version of green items, pets are typically blue items.
+- Blue (Rare) – Slightly stronger version of green items, still not too hard to get.

 - Purple (Epic) – Will comprise most of your gear at higher levels, hard to find early on.